kompilr/kompilR/README.md

 ![Simpsons](images/simpsons.gif)

-The protein folding problem consists of three closely related puzzles:
+We used to believe that the protein folding problem is comprised of three closely related puzzles:
 * (a) What is the folding code?
 * (b) What is the folding mechanism?
 * (c) Can we predict the native structure of a protein from its amino acid sequence? [source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2443096/)